Juan Ramon Pizarro Cordova

 - Height 5' 11", Weight 190 lb.

-Juan Pizarro was a hard-throwing lefthander who came up as a 20-year old with the Milwaukee Braves in 1957, earning a World Series ring with them his rookie year before moving on three years later to the Chicago White Sox.
-He had some outstanding years for the Chisox of the early 1960s, being a two-time AL All-Star ('63-'64) and leading the Junior Circuit in strikeouts per inning back-to-back in 1961 and '62.
-He also had 1.000% fielding percentages in '63 and '64.
+Juan Pizarro was a hard-throwing lefthander who came up as a 20-year-old with the Milwaukee Braves in 1957, earning a World Series ring with them his rookie year before moving on three years later to the Chicago White Sox.
+He was initially signed by scout Luis Olmo.
+He had some outstanding years for the Chisox of the early 1960s, being a two-time American League All-Star (in 1963 and 1964) and leading the Junior Circuit in strikeouts per inning back-to-back in 1961 and 1962.
+He also had 1.000% fielding percentages in 1963 and 1964.

-Pizarro bounced around with several other major league teams, including the Chicago Cubs, before finishing his big league career with the Pittsburgh Pirates in 1974.
-He continued to pitch in the Mexican League.
+Pizarro then bounced around with several other major league teams, including the Chicago Cubs, before finishing his big league career with the Pittsburgh Pirates in 1974.
+He continued to pitch in the Mexican League afterwards.

 - 1956 MVP South Atlantic League Jacksonville Braves